~Alberto Cabrera 1988 (Cubs 2012-2013)

 ~Willson Contreras 1992 (Cubs 2016-present)

 Willson began the championship season as the Cubs top prospect, but it wasn’t until an injury to one of the big league Cub catchers that he was brought up to the Cubs.
 He started off with a bang, hitting a homer on the first pitch he ever saw in the bigs.
 Contreras didn’t slow down from there.
 His energy was contagious, and before the season was over he was the team’s starting catcher.
 The rookie catcher hit over .600 in the NLDS, slugged a homer in the NLCS, and knocked in a run in the World Series clinching Game 7.
 In 2017 Contreras was the starting catcher all season.
 Most of the time he batted in the clean up spot.
 He hit 21 homers and knocked in 74 runs despite missing an entire month with an injury.
+He was the voted the starting catcher in the 2018 All-Star game, but the big second half the fans expected never materialized.
+Willson ended the year with only 10 homers and a .249 batting average.

 ~Jim Cook 1879 (Cubs 1908)